You are here » Home »

 What RCS means for teachers and other professionals

-To help us to understand the strengths and possible concerns in the local child population, pupils in primary and secondary schools are asked to take part in a survey on health and wellbeing.
+To help us to understand the strengths, needs and possible concerns in the local child population, pupils in primary and secondary schools are asked to take part in a survey on health and wellbeing.

-This information will be used to help the CPP plan services for children and their families that are focused more on early intervention or prevention.
+This information will be used to help each CPP to plan services for children and their families that are focused more on early intervention or prevention.

 This work is being conducted by two of Scotland’s leading survey research organisations – ScotCen Social Research and Ipsos MORI – and draws on their respective skills and experience of conducting major national studies, such as the Growing Up in Scotland survey and SALSUS (Scottish Schools Adolescent Lifestyle and Substance Use survey).